Homer Jackson

-Homer Lee Jackson III (born December 18, 1959) is an American serial killer who killed at least three women and one teenager in Portland, Oregon from 1983 to 1993.
+Homer Lee Jackson III (December 18, 1959 – July 18, 2023) was an American serial killer who killed at least three women and one teenager in Portland, Oregon from 1983 to 1993.
 The killings remained unsolved until forensic evidence led to his arrest in 2015.

 Jackson's arrest, mental status, and murder trial have been the subject of controversy, culminating with a plea deal that let him off with time served, which was greatly criticized by the family members of his victims.

+Jackson was found deceased at his home on July 18, 2023.

 Early life

 Homer Lee Jackson III was born on December 18, 1959, in Berkeley, California.
 Little is known about his early life, but in the early 1970s, his family moved to Portland, Oregon, where Jackson would remain for the rest of his life.
 Early on in childhood, he suffered from a variety of health issues, including congestive heart failure, as well as anterograde amnesia.
 The latter greatly affected his ability to learn, leading to Jackson dropping out of school after the 10th grade.
-During this time, he began to spend his free time in the company of vagrants who led criminal lifestyles, after which he himself began to commit petty theft.

 From 1978 to 1983, Jackson was repeatedly arrested for burglary, but each time got off with minor prison sentences.
 By the early 1980s, he began to spend a lot of time in the company of pimps and prostitutes where, by his own admission, he developed an addiction to alcohol and crack cocaine.
 In the mid-1980s, he suffered a gunshot wound during a fight, for which he had to undergo a surgery that removed one of his lungs.
 After this incident, Jackson waned off his addiction, ceased his criminal activities and married twice.
 For the next few years, he was worked in low-skilled labor and did odd jobs, after which he worked for Life Center, a charity that provided food and clothing to the homeless and needy, which had been organized by his grandmother.